 On the way from Agadir to Essaouira we made a stop where our guide Abdul helped us find scorpions for him to pick up so we could get a closer look at them.

 By the time we got to Essaouira the sun was setting so we only got to see the last few seconds of it but it was absolutely amazing.
 Essaouira was probably my favourite place other than the Sahara that we visited and I really wish we had more time in this city.
 If you are planning your own trip I highly recommend spending an extra day here instead of Agadir.

 The dinner restaurant we were taken to was nice but I would advise on going to a place actually inside the old city instead (both in terms of quality and price).
 Additionally, if you go on this tour I highly suggest exploring the old town after dinner as you only get half a day there the following morning.

-Essourisa old town had an awesome vibe and bustling atmosphere.
+Essourisa old town had an awesome vibe.
 It was colourful and had a vast array of markets and restaurants.
 The beach also offers a wide range of watersports activities, as well as camel rides and quad biking through the sand dunes.
 Unfortunately we only had time to wander the old town, but when I eventually return I cannot wait to explore more!